kldplace/kldplace/README.md

-- 👋 Hi, I’m Khalid Sharahili, I'm fascinated with data, and how it represent itself in the world
+- 👋 Hi, I’m Khalid Sharahili, I'm fascinated with data, and how it represent itself in the world.
-- 👀 I’m interested in data engineering
+- ⚡ I’m passionate about data engineering and cloud computing.

 <!--
 - 🌱 I’m currently learning